-The following fire cofety logiclation applies to those
+Ref.
+Question Policy Principles

-The following fire safety legislation applies to these premises
+21 The following fire safety legislation applies to these premises

 Answer Finding/Observation

-Regulato ry Reform (Fire Safety) Order 2005
+Regulate ory Reform (Fire Safety) Order 2005

 Ref.
 Question Policy Principles

 22 The above legislation is enforced by

 Answer Finding/Observation

-South Yo rkshire Fire and Rescue Service
+South Yo orkshire Fire and Rescue Service

 Ref.
 Question Policy Principles

-Other key fire safety legislation (other than Building Regs 2000)
+23 Other key fire safety legislation (other than Building Regs 2000)

 Answer Finding/Observation

-Housing / Act 2004
+Housing Act 2004

 Ref.
 Question Policy Principles

 24 The other legislation referred to above is enforced by

 Answer Finding/Observation

-The Loca al Authority.
+The Loc al Authority.

 Ref.
 Question Policy Principles

-Guidance used as applicable to premises and occupation
+25 Guidance used as applicable to premises and occupation

 Answer Finding/Observation

-Home Off Blocks fice (September 2021) Fire Safety in Purpose Built
+Home O Blocks rffice (September 2021) Fire Safety in Purpose Built

 Ref.
 Question Policy Principles

 26 Is there an alteration or enforcement notice in force?

 Answer Finding/Observation

 No None known or apparent.

 Ref.
 Question Policy Principles

 27 Fire loss experience (since last FRA)

 Answer Finding/Observation

-No None known or apparent.
+Yes Through discussion with the residents in flat 1, it was explained that the block suffered an arson attack approximately 2 years ago, whereby a mobility scooter was set alight by local youths.
+Other than smoke staining to walls and ceilings in the common area, it appears that any repairs necessary after the attack have been made.